-The material handling industry is currently being driven by regulations and legislation that will one day in the near future transform the industry.
+The material handling industry is currently being driven by regulations and legislation that will one day transform the industry.
 In light of fundamental changes to the way the industry operates (including EU directives, new engine technology, and the 2030 ban on petrol and diesel engines), businesses must adapt or else risk getting left behind.

 The continued digitalisation of the material handling industry is one way in which businesses are building new processes and agility into their operations.
 The conference examined the phenomenal opportunities that Industry 4.0 is offering businesses through the lenses of mass globalisation, connectivity, the Internet of Things (IoT), and emerging technology.